 In a world polarized by migration, refugees, and immigration, it’s vitally important that kids (and adults) see the humanity of the real people that are involved.

 Where Will I Live by Rosemary McCarney

 Short sentences and phrases plus large photos show people fleeing to safety.
 Their questions will make kids understand the uncertainty refugees face as they look for a new home.
-The photographs in this picture book help kids see this is happening to real children in real life situations.
+The photographs in this picture book about migration and refugees help kids see this is happening to real children in real-life situations.
 Beautiful.

 Dreamers by Yuyi Morales

 The artwork is exquisite.
 The narration takes you on a journey of a mom and child together going to a new place to live.
 It celebrates their loving bond, how books helped them develop their voices in a new country.